Resources for Online Academic Success

-There are things you can do to maximize your chances for success in an online course at UT.
+There are things you can do to maximize your chances for success in an online course.
 These include issues to consider prior to signing up, things to accomplish before class begins, and actions to take during the semester.

 Online courses at UT are not designed to be easier or less challenging than other courses.
 The difference between an online course and face-to-face course is not the content or level of academic rigor.
 The difference is in the method of delivery and the means by which you’ll be communicating and interacting with your instructor and classmates.

-Online courses at UT are delivered using Blackboard (Bb) and Zoom.
-After logging into Bb Learn with your NetID and password, you’ll see a list of courses in which you are enrolled.
-The Bb course site is a primary means for delivering online course content and facilitating interaction.
-Keep in mind that all courses at UT, whether delivered on campus or online have accompanying Bb sites.
+Online courses at UT are delivered using Canvas and Zoom or some combination.
+After logging into Canvas with your NetID and password, you’ll see a list of courses in which you are enrolled.
+The Canvas course site is a primary means for delivering online course content and facilitating interaction.
+Keep in mind that all courses at UT, whether delivered on campus or online have accompanying Canvas sites.

 What motivates you to leave the residence hall and walk to the Hill in the rain?
-The ambiance of Ayers, the workout itself, the chance to see how construction on the new student union is coming along?
+The ambiance of Ayers, the workout itself, the chance to see how construction on various buildings is coming along?
 Or, is it the fact that you’ll be face to face with your professor and classmates, and so you not only decided to attend class, but to come prepared for discussions and group activities?

 If you are generally opposed to electronic mail, please don’t take an online course.
 Why?
 Because your professor is going to use your UT email address as the primary means of communicating important information.
 Therefore, you will need to check your UT email on a daily basis.

 This will allow you to respond to messages in a timely manner.
 Telling your instructor that you “didn’t see the message,” may not absolve you from the negative consequences of missing course updates or other time-sensitive information.